Canberra Raiders: 1980s

 1988 featured free-scoring (over 100 tries in 22 games) and a number of large victories, with the team again finishing in third place on the ladder.
-Unfortunately, a narrow 19–18 loss against eventual premiers Canterbury-Bankstown in the Major Semi-Final was followed by defeat against the Balmain Tigers and an early exit.
+Unfortunately, a narrow 19–18 loss against eventual premiers Canterbury-Bankstown in the Major Semi-final was followed by defeat against the Balmain Tigers and an early exit.
 After the debuts of Daley, Jackson and Lazarus in 1987, 1988 saw the debuts of future internationals Bradley Clyde, and former Wallaby scrum half, Queanbeyan born Ricky Stuart.

 With 5 rounds to play in the 1989 season, Canberra were 7th and in danger of missing the semis.
-But a hard-fought 14–10 win over Easts started a 9 match winning streak, culminating in the club's first Premiership.
+But a hard-fought 14–10 win over the Eastern Suburbs Roosters started a nine-match winning streak, culminating in the club's first Premiership.
 Throughout the finals, Canberra was forced to walk the sudden-death tightrope after sneaking into the finals in fourth place.
-They easily accounted for Cronulla 31–10 in the Qualifying final, before defeating the emerging Penrith Panthers 27–18 in the Semis.
-Then the Preliminary final, the Raiders defeated the minor premiers South Sydney 32–16 to qualify for their second Grand Final appearance in three seasons.
+They easily accounted for the Cronulla Sharks 31–10 in the Qualifying final, before defeating the emerging Penrith Panthers 27–18 in the semis.
+Then the Preliminary final, Canberra defeated the minor premiers the South Sydney Rabbitohs 32–16 to qualify for their second Grand Final appearance in three seasons.

-In one of the all-time great Grand Finals against Balmain, the Raiders sent the game into extra time after a late John Ferguson try that was converted by Meninga.
-Reserve forward Steve Jackson then scored the winning try to win the premiership for the Raiders in extra time after crashing through 4 Tigers defenders.
+In one of the all-time great Grand Finals against Balmain, Canberra sent the game into extra time after a late John Ferguson try that was converted by Meninga.
+Reserve forward Steve Jackson then scored the winning try to win the premiership for the Raiders in extra time after crashing through four Tigers defenders.
 Following the Grand Final win, the Raiders then went on to play in England at Old Trafford in the official World Club Challenge against Stones Bitter Championship winners Widnes.
 Widnes however, with their main strike weapon, Great Britain winger and the fastest player in rugby league at the time, Martin Offiah, in top form, defeated Canberra 30–18 in front of 30,768 fans.

 Fullback Gary Belcher became the first Raider to be the NSWRL's leading point scorer in 1988 with 218 points (10 tries and 89 goals).
 1989 also saw the Australian and Queensland fullback become the first Raider to lead the league in try scoring when he crossed for 17 tries.
 Belcher was also the first ever fullback to lead the try scoring list in a season.